21 Best Fitness Apps To Try at Home

 The Cost: Free 7-day trial.
 After your free trial, membership costs $19.99 per month or $119.94 per year.

 About this app: If you’re up for a challenge, try SWEAT by Kayla Itsines.
+With this workout app, you may ditch your gym membership because Kayla Itsines feels like you have a personal trainer right at home.
 Her 28-minute Bikini Body Guides (BBG) workouts have gotten millions into shape and have launched her Insta-famous Itsines Army.
-Designed for women at all fitness levels, these workouts are demanding, but Itsines encourages consistency over perfection.
+Designed for women at all fitness levels, these workouts are demanding and will get your heart rate pumping, but Itsines encourages consistency over perfection.
 Programs range from beginner to the more advanced BBG Stronger—pregnancy and postpartum circuits are offered, too—doable from home or at the gym.
 The app also provides users with weekly meal plans and coordinating shopping lists, in addition to ebooks for download.